intake/intake/docs/source/server.rst

 Parameters
 ~~~~~~~~~~

-- ``page_size``, int or none: to enable pagination, set this value.
+- ``page_size``, int or none (optional): to enable pagination, set this value.
 The number of entries returned
   will be this value at most.
 If None, returns all entries.

-- ``page_offset``, int: when paginating, start the list from this numerical offset.
+- ``page_offset``, int (optional): when paginating, start the list from this numerical offset.
 The order of entries
   is guaranteed if the base catalog has not changed.

-- ``source_id``, uuid string: when the catalog being accessed is not the route catalog, but an open data-source
+- ``source_id``, uuid string (optional): when the catalog being accessed is not the route catalog, but an open data-source
-  on the server, this its unique identifier.
-See Source, POST for how these IDs are generated.
+  on the server, this is its unique identifier.
+See ``POST /source`` for how these IDs are generated.
+  If the catalog being accessed is the root Catalog, this parameter should be omitted.

 Returns
 ~~~~~~~